 Okay, America, I get it.
 The Labrador Retriever is known to be cute, sweet, loyal, and super small when they’re puppies.
 What I don’t get is how you continually make this breed #1 for over 25 years.

-That’s right.
-For the 26th year in a row, America’s favorite breed is the Labrador retriever.
+WTNH reports that for the 27th year in a row, America’s favorite breed is the Labrador retriever.
 Honestly, I can understand why labs dominate the annual American Kennel Club list year after year.
 However, the rest of the list is far more confusing.

 Before I jump into that, let me preface that I grew up around labs.
 My neighbors down the road always had two labs (a black and a yellow) and they were, by far, the most behaved dogs on the street.
 They never broke loose, knocked people over, nor tried to bite me if I strolled by their yard.
 Yeah, I’m calling those English Springer spaniels and beagles OUT.